-The DFG-funded Collaborative Research Centre (CRC) 325 „Assembly Controlled Chemical Photocatalysis“ represents a consortium of 15 principal investigators who run a total number of 18 collaborative projects in the field of light-induced reactions.
-The participating universities are the TU München, the University of Regensburg, the University of Leipzig and the LMU München.
+The DFG-funded Collaborative Research Centre (CRC) 325 „Assembly Controlled Chemical Photocatalysis“ represents a consortium of 18 principal investigators who run a total number of 21 collaborative projects in the field of light-induced reactions.
+The participating universities are the University of Regensburg, the TU München, the University of Leipzig, the JGU Mainz, the University of Saarland and the LMU München.

 Photoreactor mit unterschiedlichen LED Wellenlängen und Reaktionsgefäßen